Dihydralazine

 The safety and efficacy of Dihydralazine in children have not been established, so it is not recommended for them.

-Dihydralazine is in a class of medications called vasodilators.
+Dihydralazine is a vasodilator.
 It is used to treat high blood pressure.

 If you suddenly quit taking it.
 This can result in uncontrolled high blood pressure.
 This can increase your risk of developing heart problems, such as chest pain or a heart attack.
 If you need to discontinue taking this drug, consult your doctor.
 Your doctor may gradually reduce your dose over two weeks.